-Organizations interested in taking part in the 1033 Program must first complete the Application for Participation and the State Plan and Procedures document (MOA) and return them to the Indiana State and Federal Surplus office via fax at 317-234-3699.
+Organizations interested in taking part in the 1033 Program must first complete the Application for Participation and the State Plan of Operations document (SPO; formerly the MOA) and return them to the Indiana State and Federal Surplus office via fax at 317-234-3699.

 1033 Program Links: